Back to Projects

 • Two MySQL databases on purpose. pool8con serves user-facing data (accounts, assets); pool8cons serves payments, OTP records, and registrations.
 Splitting concerns across pools means a payments outage can't take down the dashboard.

-• Production hardening from day 1. helmet (security headers), express-rate-limit (anti-bruteforce), express-validator (input validation), cookie-parser, cors — all wired in from the initial commit instead of bolted on later.
+• Production hardening from day 1. helmet (security headers), express-rate-limit (anti-bruteforce), express-validator (input validation), cors — all wired in from the initial commit instead of bolted on later.